US East Asian allies in legal quandary as Trump seeks help in the Middle East

 In-Bum Chun, a retired South Korean lieutenant general, told Al Jazeera that it is not immediately clear whether Seoul’s Mutual Defense Treaty with the US applies to the Strait of Hormuz.

 Seoul must also weigh helping the US against maintaining a credible deterrence against North Korea.
-Recent US media reports suggest that Trump is considering moving some of its Terminal High Altitude Area Defense (THAAD) missiles from South Korea to the Middle East.
+Recent media reports suggest that the US is considering moving some of its Terminal High Altitude Area Defense (THAAD) missiles from South Korea to the Middle East.
 The missiles were installed to deter North Korea, and their removal, along with naval assets, could make voters nervous.

 “Seoul must also consider the persistent threat from North Korea and the fact that a South Korean warship is already deployed to the Middle East,” Chun told Al Jazeera.
 “At the same time, because about 70 percent of Korea’s oil imports pass through the Strait of Hormuz, freedom of navigation is not an abstract principle but a core national interest.
 These competing realities must all be weighed before any final decision is reached.”